Legendary Oahu big-wave surfer Peter Cole dies at 91

 “The Encyclopedia of Surfing” quotes Cole as saying, “For a surfer to ride into old age, it’s important that surfing be nothing more than a recreational activity; it should never be a person’s entire life.”

-“Cole was a Surfing Everyman — maybe the greatest of them all,” Warshaw wrote in an online post today.
-“He was who we wanted to be, not just as a surfer but as a person.”

-“I was so fortunate,” said his son Peter Cole, an artist.
+“I was so fortunate,” said his son, Peter, an artist.
 “It’s impossible to imagine a more supportive and loving father.”

-In addition to his wife and son Peter Jr. (wife Paula), Cole is survived by sons Ka‘aina and Douglass (wife Maureen), stepdaughter Kaulana Fraser, brother Schuyler, six grandchildren, and nephews and nieces.
+In addition to his wife and son Peter Jr., Cole is survived by sons Ka‘aina and Douglass, stepdaughter Kaulana Fraser, brother Schuyler, six grandchildren and nephews and nieces.

-Cole’s brother Cornelius Cole died in 2011.
-Peter Cole’s previous marriage, to the late Eleanor Eno Gerard of Hilo, ended in divorce.
+Cole’s brother Cornelius died in 2011.
+Cole’s previous marriage, to the late Eleanor Eno Gerard of Hilo, ended in divorce.

 The family said a memorial paddle-out at Sunset Beach, where Cole wished his ashes to be scattered, is being planned.